actions/importer-labs/circle_ci/1-configure.md

    - Select the `TERMINAL` tab from within the codespace terminal window.
    - Run the following command: `gh actions-importer configure`.
    - Using the down arrow key to highlight `CircleCI`, press the spacebar to select, and then press enter to continue.
-   - At the GitHub handle prompt, enter the GitHub username used to generate the GitHub PAT in step 2 and press enter.
-   - At the GitHub Container Registry prompt, enter the GitHub PAT generated in step 1 and press enter.
    - At the GitHub PAT prompt, enter the GitHub PAT generated in step 1 and press enter.
    - At the GitHub URL prompt, enter the GitHub instance URL or press enter to accept the default value (`https://github.com`).
    - At the CircleCI token prompt, enter the CircleCI access token from step 2 and press enter.